rob-coaching/git-fuckup-workshop/README.md

 `git revert --no-commit HEAD~3..HEAD`

-This will revert all commit between LAST commit (=HEAD) and the last three commits.
+This will revert all commits between the LAST commit (=HEAD) and the third last commit.
+Or more clear: The last three commits.
+Notive the ".." syntax to indicate a RANGE of commits.

 The "--no-commit" command prevents that you create three new invert commits.
 Instead it just undoes all the changes and now you can add and commit them in ONE commit (which is a bit cleaner):